philiplb/CRUDlex/docs/html/0.12.0/_sources/api/EntityValidator.txt

 .. php:class:: EntityValidator

-    Performs validation of the field values of the given {@see Entity}.
+    Performs validation of the field values of the given Entity.

     .. php:attr:: entity

-        protected
+        protected Entity

         The entity to validate.

     .. php:attr:: definition

-        protected
+        protected EntityDefinition

         The entities definition.